roblebob/UltradianX/README.md

 At the present moment, there is a prototype which roughly implements some strategies mentioned, or at least tries to give some foundation for them.
 From that, some of the strategies can be tested.
+Furthermore, some UI mocks are presented below to give some idea of how the app might look like, which is concluded by the present state of the business logic.

 ### UI Mocks